Miasma theory: Europe

-The miasmatic theory of disease remained popular in the Middle Ages and a sense of effluvia contributed to Robert Boyle's Suspicions about the Hidden Realities of the Air.
+The miasmatic theory of disease remained popular in the Middle Ages, and a sense of effluvia contributed to Robert Boyle's Suspicions about the Hidden Realities of the Air.

-In the 1850s, miasma was used to explain the spread of cholera in London and in Paris, partly justifying Haussmann's later renovation of the French capital.
+In the 1850s, miasma was used to explain the spread of cholera in London and Paris, partly justifying Haussmann's later renovation of the French capital.
 The disease was said to be preventable by cleansing and scouring of the body and items.
 Dr. William Farr, the assistant commissioner for the 1851 London census, was an important supporter of the miasma theory.
-He believed that cholera was transmitted by air, and that there was a deadly concentration of miasmata near the River Thames' banks.
+He believed that cholera was transmitted by air, and that a deadly concentration of miasmata existed near the River Thames' banks.
 Such a belief was in part accepted because of the general lack of air quality in urbanized areas.
 The wide acceptance of miasma theory during the cholera outbreaks overshadowed the partially correct theory brought forth by John Snow that cholera was spread through water.
 This slowed the response to the major outbreaks in the Soho district of London and other areas.
-The Crimean War nurse Florence Nightingale (1820–1910) was a proponent of the theory and worked to make hospitals sanitary and fresh-smelling.
-It was stated in 'Notes on Nursing for the Labouring Classes' (1860) that Nightingale would "keep the air [the patient] breathes as pure as the external air."
+Crimean War nurse Florence Nightingale (1820–1910) was a proponent of the theory and worked to make hospitals sanitary and fresh-smelling.
+Notes on Nursing for the Labouring Classes (1860) stated that Nightingale would "keep the air [the patient] breathes as pure as the external air."

-Fear of miasma registered in many early nineteenth-century warnings concerning what was termed "unhealthy fog".
+Fear of miasma registered in many early 19th-century warnings concerning what was termed "unhealthy fog".
 The presence of fog was thought to strongly indicate the presence of miasma.
-The miasmas were thought to behave like smoke or mist, blown with air currents, wafted by winds.
-It was thought that miasma didn't simply travel on air but changed the air through which it propagated; the atmosphere was infected by miasma, as diseased people were.
+The miasmas were thought to behave like smoke or mist, blown with air currents, wafted by winds, and did not simply travel on air, but changed the air through which it propagated; the atmosphere was infected by miasma, as diseased people were.